findify/flink-adt/README.md

 compiles OK.
 2021 is fine with serializers derived with this library.
 * this library is built for Flink 1.13, but marks the `flink-*` dependencies as `provided`, so it should also work with earlier versions
+* Supports only Scala 2.12: underlying Magnolia library has no support for 2.11

 ## Usage